 During the Final Review, some revision tasks are suggested to you such as mocks or formulas review (use our Test App or Formulas App, respectively).

-Below, you will find a sample 4.5-month CFA level 1 study plan that follows all the above-mentioned assumptions.
-Moreover, you can have your own personalized study plan, with your own deadlines but the same study planning approach.
+Below, you will find a sample level 1 CFA exam study plan that follows all the above-mentioned assumptions.
+Moreover, you can have your own personalized study plan, with your own deadlines and topic sequence but the same study planning approach.